Empyreal092/Graphing_Calculator/README.md

 ### Compiling Taking A Long Time

 Because we used `Exprtk.hpp`, it is pretty costly to compile the program.
-So it is normal that compiling takes more than a minute in a avergare computer.
+So it is normal that compiling takes more than a minute on an avergare computer.

 ## Sample input